EngineerAnilaKhan/funny-quotations-app/README.md

 - Figma
 - Components & Auto Layout
 - Custom Icons
-- Gradient UI Theme
+- Gradient Theme

 ---

 ## 🎯 Purpose of This Project
 This project was created to practice:

-- Mobile app UI layout
+- Mobile UI layout
 - Wireframe → High-Fidelity workflow
 - Color and typography balance
 - Consistent spacing